stickgrinder/doctrine2-spark/README.markdown

 To enable CLI tool, follow these instructions:

-- Copy `tools` folder from Spark directory to your CI2 installation path (if you're using Sparks you should already have a `tools` directory in your installation path):
+- Link `doctrine` command from Spark directory to your CI2 installation path (if you're using Sparks you should already have a `tools` directory in your installation path):

-    $ cd /path/to/your/ci2/installation
-    $ cp ./sparks/doctrine2/<CURRENT-VERSION>/tools . -R
+    $ ln -s /PATH/TO/YOUR/CI2/APPLICATION/sparks/doctrine2/CURRENT.VERSION/tools/doctrine /PATH/TO/YOUR/CI2/APPLICATION/tools/

 - Use the CLI tool from your `tools` directory: